We are progressing our development programs and anticipate reaching new milestones in 2023

 Strengthening Our Leading GI Portfolio

-In November 2021 into a collaboration and license option agreement with COUR Pharmaceuticals Development Company, Inc., which grants us an option to acquire an exclusive license to research, develop, manufacture and commercialize, in the U.S., products containing CNP-104, a potential treatment for PBC, a rare autoimmune disease targeting the liver that affects an estimated 133,000 people in the U.S. according to a study published in Gastroenterology.
+In November 2021 into a collaboration and license option agreement with COUR Pharmaceuticals Development Company, Inc., which grants us an option to acquire an exclusive license to research, develop, manufacture and commercialize, in the U.S., products containing CNP-104, a potential treatment for PBC, a rare autoimmune disease targeting the liver that affects an estimated 130,000 people in the U.S. according to a study published in Gastroenterology.
 Currently, there is no approved therapy that addresses the root cause of the autoimmune destruction of the bile ducts in PBC.
 In December 2021, COUR received U.S. Fast Track Designation.
-COUR has initiated a clinical study for CNP-104 to evaluate the safety, tolerability, pharmacodynamic effects and efficacy of CNP-104 in PBC patients, with a data readout estimated in the second half of 2023.
+The proof-of-concept study is ongoing, and given the strong science underlying this therapy, we plan to assess T-cell response in patients dosed with CNP-104 in the second half of 2023, which will inform the timing of topline data.

 We are developing our wholly owned IW-3300 – a GC-C agonist - for the potential treatment of visceral pain conditions, such as interstitial cystitis/bladder pain syndrome (IC/BPS) and endometriosis.
 IC/BPS affects an estimated 4 to 12 million Americans, according to the Interstitial Cystitis Association.
 An estimated 4 million reproductive-age women in the U.S. have been diagnosed with endometriosis, according to a study published in Gynecologic and Obstetric Investigation.
 Both diseases have a limited number of treatment options available.
-We are continuing study start up activities and plan to finalize the Phase II proof of concept study design in IC/BPS by the end of 2022, with patient enrollment expected in early 2023.
+In 2022, we successfully completed dosing studies in healthy volunteers, and are currently executing the proof-of-concept study in IC/BPS.
+IC/BPS patients are being screened, dosed and site activations are going very well.

 Collaboration is a core value and critical to our success.